micmarsh/bitsplit/README.md

-# bitsplit
+# Bitsplit

-A Clojure library designed to ... well, that part is up to you.
+Manage a shared Bitcoin address and distribute the profits as you choose.
+Starting as a desktop app, eventually to become a webservice.

 ## Usage

-FIXME
+Clone it, yo (doesn't actually work yet)

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Michael Marsh

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0